MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 It is applicable for tenants who have enabled M365 Information barriers capability.
 Please read (https://<kaarin to provide the link ) documentation to understand Information barriers with SharePoint Online.

-[!NOTE] This parameter is available only in SharePoint Online Management Shell Version 16.0.19927.12000 or later.
+**Note**: This parameter is available only in SharePoint Online Management Shell Version 16.0.19927.12000 or later.

 ```yaml
 Type: Collection of GUIDs